MarcelGarus/server/blog/2022-01-23 static-typing.md

 I think so!
 Here's a two-step plan:

 1. Remove the rigid distinction between compile-time and runtime errors.
 Embrace how dynamic languages handle errors.
-2. Try to find most of those errors with *fuzzing,* the process of trying out lots and lots of inputs until one breaks the code.
+2. Try to find most of those errors with _fuzzing_, the process of trying out lots and lots of inputs until one breaks the code.

 Together with [Jonas](https://wanke.dev), I'm working on a new programming language called [Candy](https://github.com/candy-lang/candy), which uses fuzzing as a fundamental part of the developer experience.
 It'll still take some time to be useful, but take a look at the following function definition: